Last updated on June 2, 2023

 This is a high-risk, high-reward game mode.
 It offers the highest award of any other game mode with 5000 gold and 30 packs if you can manage to win seven BO3 games.
 Greed may not always be good, so take care.

 Wrenn and Six | Illustration by Chase Stone

 Brawl can be considered similar to the Commander format.
 You pick a legendary creature or planeswalker card as a commander from Standard and build your deck around it.
 While building your deck, you’re limited to the color(s) of your chosen commander (this goes by something known as “color identity”, which includes any activated or triggered abilities on the card as well as its mana cost).
 Essentially, cards in your Brawl deck can only use mana symbols that also appear on your commander.
 Colorless cards can, of course, be used in any deck.
 You’re also limited to one copy of all cards except basic lands.

 Each commander starts the game face up in its controller’s command zone, and it can be cast from here for its normal cost (plus an additional two mana for each time it’s been cast from the command zone) as though it were in your hand.
 In addition, the list of banned cards in Standard doesn’t apply here.
-As of now, only Sorcerous Spyglass and Oko, Thief of Crowns are banned in Brawl.

 “Artisan” is a format that includes only uncommon and common cards and is similar to Peasant/Pauper in paper Magic.
 With Historic Artisan, you have access to all the sets that have been released on MTGA, including ones that have rotated out of standard.
 There is also a special list of cards that have been ported over from paper MTG solely for Historic purposes.